-This tutorial will show some of the progressions listed on my ebook: 52 Chord Progression - Learn How To Connect Chords and Create Great Songs.
+Drill Down: this tutorial will show some of the progressions listed in my ebook: 52 Chord Progression - Learn How To Connect Chords and Create Great Songs.

 So let's begin!